-during annual budget preparation and amended to recognise any changes in service levels and/or resources available to provide those services as a result of the budget decision process.
+This SWAMP will be reviewed during annual budget preparation and amended to recognise any changes in service levels and/or resources available to provide those services as a result of the budget decision process.
 The SWAMP is a 10 year document, to be revised every 4 years.
-The revision will consider emerging trends, changing • The performance of Council priorities and technological advances in asset management.
+The revision will consider emerging trends, changing priorities and technological advances in asset management.